#7 Steel Shot: #7 Steel Shot Explained

 #7 shot is primarily used for target shooting, clays and medium-sized birds like grouse, partridge, quail, and snipe.
-Old-timers will usually refer to #7 and #7 1/2 as “dove shot” because it excels at hitting birds and small animals that are roughly the size of a large dove.
-As with any steel shot, you will sacrifice a bit of power and penetration compared to the lead equivalent but you’ll gain the ability to hunt in all the places where lead isn’t allowed.
-Steel shot is also one of the lower priced “non-toxic” types of ammo so if you love hunting, clay shooting and target shooting, this ammo should meet all your needs.
+Old-timers will usually refer to #7 and #7.5 as “dove shot,” because it excels at hitting birds and small animals that are roughly the size of a large dove.
+As with any steel shot, you will sacrifice a bit of power and penetration compared to the lead equivalent, but you will gain the ability to hunt in all the places where lead is banned.
+Steel shot is also one of the lower-priced, “non-toxic” types of ammo.
+So if you love hunting, clay shooting and target shooting – this ammo should meet all your needs.
 Today, #7 shot is most commonly found in 12 and 20 gauges.

-#7 is one of the most popular sizes available for mid-sized to small birds like phesant and dove because you have great range without a huge amount of damage to the meat.
-There is nothing worse than making a good shot on a bird only to realize all that is left is the beak and feathers.
-Grouse, partridge and quail are good targets for this shot as well but since you’re using steel shot, you’ll want to try to remain in the 25-35 yard range whenever possible.
+#7 is one of the most popular sizes available for mid- to small-sized birds like phesant and dove, because you have great range without a huge amount of damage to the meat.
+There is nothing worse than making a good shot on a bird, only to realize all that is left is the beak and feathers.
+Grouse, partridge and quail are good targets for this shot as well, but since you’re using steel shot, you’ll want to try to remain in the 25- to 35-yard range whenever possible.
 These birds are more well-padded than you might think.

-Many environmentalists have questioned the safety of using lead shot so some areas and states have banned its use and instead mandated folks to use steel loads.
-Although it remains a sore topic for many, the fact remains that virtually all public hunting lands do not allow for the use of lead shot.
+Many environmentalists have questioned the safety of using lead shot, so some areas and states have banned its use – mandating shooters to use steel loads.
+Although it remains a sore topic for many, the fact remains that virtually all public hunting lands do not allow the use of lead shot.
 However, it must be noted that some hunting situations require extra precautions when hunting with steel due to ricochets.

 Clays, Traps and Targets

 If you’re used to using #7 lead shot, be aware that the steel shot will perform a little different.
-The range, spread and effective penetration distance can change depending on your shotgun.
-Take your time and fire some rounds at the range or on your property to figure out how this ammunition will perform with your preferred shotgun.
-Different choke types can change performance drastically so if you’re experimenting with those, you may be able to significantly change the size of your spread, range, and other factors.
+The range, spread and effective penetration distance can change depending on your shotgun – so take your time and fire some rounds at the range or on your property to figure out how this ammunition will perform with your preferred shotgun.
+Different choke types can change performance drastically as well, significantly changing the size of your spread, range, and other factors.
 Changing shell lengths can also make quite a difference.
-Get to know a few of them and use the one that you like the best.
+Get to know a few of them and find the one you like best.